uholeschak/ediabaslib/BmwDeepObd/ReadMe.txt

-For NET9 up to date buld tools are required.
+For NET9 up to date build tools are required.
 Visual Studio is updating the workload very late, so a manual update is required before the build:

 donet workload update